 Opening Express Package

-2 nights (January 11-13) with 2 Rod Laver Arena sessions on Day 1.
+2 nights (January 12–14) with Rod Laver Arena sessions during Opening Week.

 branding_watermark